bulzak/consul-template-docker-compose/README.md

     docker-compose scale webapp=5

-check again `http://localhost:8500/ui` to verify that there are now five _webapp_ instance.
+check again `http://localhost:8500/ui` to ensure that there are now five _webapp_ instance.

-Make a few requests to `http://localhost:8080/` and then run __docker-compose logs__ to see how requests are processed by different webapp instances.
+Make a few requests to `http://localhost:8080/` and then run `docker-compose logs` to see how requests are processed by different _webapp_ instances.

-You can now scale down the _webapp_ service with no downtime, e.g.:
+You can now scale down the _webapp_ service without having any down time, e.g.:

     docker-compose scale webapp=2

+Again, you can check `http://localhost:8500/ui` to see that there are now only two instances.